Vazgen Sargsyan: Prime minister

 At the Republican Party convention in January 1999.
 Sargsyan stated his desire in remaining in the position of Minister of Defence.
 After the election speculations arose about Sargsyan wanting to combine the positions of defence minister and prime minister, however, this was impossible according to the Armenian constitution.
 On 11 June 1999 he became Prime Minister of Armenia, while Unity bloc co-chairman Karen Demirchyan was elected speaker of the National Assembly.

 Many experts suggest that Sargsyan as prime minister was the most powerful politician in Armenia, while others suggest that he had become Armenia's strongest politician long before that.
-According to Mark Grigorian, his "activities had began to overshadow" Kocharyan.
+According to Mark Grigorian, his "activities had begun to overshadow" Kocharyan.
 Despite Kocharyan's formal welcome of their alliance, the president was "effectively weakened" and "was being sidelined".
 Some political analysts suggested that the Sargsyan-Demirchyan alliance "ultimately would bring about the resignation of Kocharyan".
 Vazgen Manukyan stated that Kocharyan "would end up like the "Queen of England".
-Despite no longer being the Minister of Defence, Vazgen Sargsyan remained the de facto leader of the army, as a close ally, Vagharshak Harutiunyan, replaced him.
+Despite no longer being the minister of defence, Vazgen Sargsyan remained the de facto leader of the army, as a close ally, Vagharshak Harutiunyan, replaced him.

 According to Styopa Safaryan, an analyst and former member of the Armenian parliament, despite his mixed legacy, under Vazgen Sargsyan Armenia became increasingly independent.

 "Today the economic development of Armenia is as important as victory in the war was yesterday.
 Our battle has moved from the field of blood and heroism, to the economic field."